Anjana2002/c-program-1/README.md

             If a five-digit positive integer is entered through the keyboard, write a program to calculate the sum of its digits.
 Display an error message if the               number entered is not a valid five digit number.<br />
             <br />
 5)***wcf.c:-***
             Wind chill factor (wcf) is the felt air temperature on exposed skin due to wind.
-The wind chill temperature is always lower than the air temperature                 and is calculated as follows wcf = 35.74 + 0.6215t + (0.4275t - 35.75) * v0.16 where v is wind velocity and t is the temperature.
+The wind chill temperature is always lower than the air temperature                 and is calculated as follows<br />
+                         wcf = 35.74 + 0.6215t + (0.4275t - 35.75) * v0.16<br />
+            where v is wind velocity and t is the temperature.
 Write a program to receive the values of v and t and find the wind chill factor (wcf).<br />
             <br />
 6)***distance.c:-***